vibhu-0511/vibhu-0511/README.md

 - **Distributed systems** - Kafka, Redis, Neo4j, PostgreSQL: the messy production parts of building reliable services.
 - **DSA/programming** - trying to build habit of finding patterns, writing my own tricks, backed by a personal **200+ card DSA Mastery Map** spanning every pattern, tricks I've shipped, debugged, or interviewed on.
 - **Local-first AI** - multi-agent simulations and system-design copilots running on Ollama.
 No API quotas, no rate limits, just a laptop and a hypothesis.
+Using Aquarium to run social experiments, explore discussions, and understand how agents behave under different scenarios.
+- Learning about **HLD** to help my peers solving production level issue and to optimize the systems

 ---